Qiskit/RFCs/####-release_cycle.md

     X+2.3.*  :done, rX2Y3s, after rX2Y3, 183d
 ```

 Notice that there is no i.4, since it coincides with i+1.0.
-The period between October and January is the window where tracking changes are allowed into main.

 ```mermaid
 gitGraph